Riviera Maya Playa del Carmen Caribbean beach at sunrise with golden light over turquoise water, Mexico

 Great time to visit!

-Playa del Carmen, Mexico is a Tropical destination perfect for beach and diving.
+Playa del Carmen, Mexico is a destination with a tropical climate, perfect for Riviera Maya beaches and cenote diving.
 The best time to visit is Dec, Jan, Feb, Mar, & Apr, when weather conditions are ideal.
-Budget travelers can explore from $55/day, while mid-range trips average $131/day.
-Visa-free for short tourism stays.
+Budget travel costs around $72/day, while mid-range trips average $148/day.
+Entry rules depend on your passport.

 /day